PeterJackNaylor/NN-4-change-detection/README.md

 ### Simulated airborne LiDAR dataset

-The data can be accessed [here](https://ieee-dataport.org/open-access/urb3dcd-urban-point-clouds-simulated-dataset-3d-change-detection).
-We used version 1 for the paper.
+The data UrbDCD can be accessed [here](https://ieee-dataport.org/open-access/urb3dcd-urban-point-clouds-simulated-dataset-3d-change-detection).
+We used version 1 and 2 for the paper.

+In particular, it is UrbDCD-v2 for the colab.
 ### Benchmark
 To reproduce the tables presented in the paper and the plots, we first have to run for each configuration and dataset:
 ```